 The primary reason that a company chooses a charity is for emotional reasons.
 Indeed, as human beings our major purchasing decisions are based on how a product or service makes us feel.
 So if we bought a Ferrari it wouldn’t be because it’s a sound financial investment, it would be because of how it makes us feel when we sit in the driver’s seat and press the accelerator.

-So company decision makers want to be inspired by the cause.
+So company decision makers want to be inspired by the cause of your charity.
 More specifically they want to see the cause for themselves and hear examples that show that their contribution is making a difference.
 In their book Made to Stick (Random House, 2007), Chip and Dan Heath emphasise the importance of the emotional connection:

 “How do we get people to care about ideas?
 We make them feel something.
 How do we get people to act on our ideas?
 We tell stories.”